alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

     -   [Org-roam](https://www.orgroam.com/).
 This is a part of [Emacs](https://www.gnu.org/software/emacs/) ecosystem over the all-mighty[^fn:6]
         [orgmode](https://orgmode.org/).
 Free and open source, local solution.
 This is what I use currently.
--   Then, there is a story about [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
-A slip-box with notes.
+-   Then, there is a specific _method_ of taking such notes called [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
-    Essentially, this is a _method_ for keeping a grid of interlinked, small notes (and letting them evolve over time).
+    The word means a slip-box with notes.
 The idea is that after some time you actually build such an "external brain" that conversations with it become surprisingly productive (resulting in new connections and ideas).
-Again, this is a _method_, not a software tool.
-In fact, [one](https://en.wikipedia.org/wiki/Niklas%5FLuhmann#Note-taking%5Fsystem%5F(Zettelkasten)) of the most famous _Zettelkästen_ was implemented as a wooden box with drawers, filled with small (paper) notes.
+It can be implemented with any reasonable tool.
+In fact, [one](https://en.wikipedia.org/wiki/Niklas%5FLuhmann#Note-taking%5Fsystem%5F(Zettelkasten)) of the most famous
+    _Zettelkästen_ was implemented as a wooden box with drawers, filled with small (paper) notes.
 It is worth noting: its author, [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas%5FLuhmann#Note-taking%5Fsystem%5F(Zettelkasten)), was doing Sociology, and this approach might (or might not) be less effective for math-heavy fields.
-Anyways: It seems to be a vast topic, and there is a lot of resources out there, if you are interested further, including:
+Anyways: It seems to be a vast topic, and there is a lot of resources out there, if you are interested further, including[^fn:7]:
-    -   📖 **A book:**[^fn:7] ["How to Take Smart Notes..."](https://openlibrary.org/works/OL18635700W/How%5Fto%5FTake%5FSmart%5FNotes) by Sönke Ahrens.
+    -   📖 **A book:**["How to Take Smart Notes..."](https://openlibrary.org/works/OL18635700W/How%5Fto%5FTake%5FSmart%5FNotes) by Sönke Ahrens.
         Despite it has the sort of title I dislike very much, I found the book pretty useful and informative[^fn:8].
-(It might be still a little longer than necessary, to my taste.)
     -   💬 **A community:** [r/Zettelkasten](https://www.reddit.com/r/Zettelkasten/comments/b566a4/what%5Fis%5Fa%5Fzettelkasten/) on Reddit (the linked note includes couple of good links on the subject; and there is a community [wiki](https://zk.zettel.page/), hosted separately)